login

 Taking him back to his village, Little Creek (voice by Daniel Studi) makes his own attempt to tame this wild charger with gentler tactics, but Spirit is determined to get back to his herd hiding in the mountains.

-Gunfire aimed at humans and horses, along with the rough handling of animals at the fort and in the work camp, are concerns parents should consider before galloping off the theater with their young horse lovers.
+Gunfire aimed at humans and horses, along with the rough handling of animals at the fort and in the work camp, are concerns parents should consider before galloping off to see this film with their young horse lovers.
 However, the musical messages of courage and personal worth could still have a positive impact with a little gentle reining in.

 Overall: B